If you’re low on checks and need to reorder more for your account, you can handle this easily online or by phone.

 - You may also reorder your card by stopping in your nearest Midland States Bank branch office.

-- Once you receive your new debit card, verify that the card number is the same and activated your new debit card.
+- Once you receive your new debit card, verify that the card number is the same and activate your new debit card.

 - Destroy your old debit card by cutting it up and disposing of it.